-Although, the social media titan Facebook Inc. (NASDAQ:FB) has started to lose numbers in developed states, it is performing exceedingly well in developing economies like India, Brazil and other Asian, African and European countries.
-Increasing internet penetration in India and lucrative Facebook features have led to rise in adoption of Facebook for social networking amongst web users.
-In India the social media giant has amassed 92 million users, which is now the 2nd highest after the U.S, according to Facebook’s own data.
+Although the social media titan Facebook Inc. (NASDAQ:FB) has started to lose numbers in developed states, it is performing exceedingly well in developing economies like India, Brazil, and other Asian, African, and European countries.
+The increasing internet penetration in India, combined with the lucrative Facebook features, has led to a surge in Facebook adoption for social networking among web users.
+The number of Facebook users in India has reached 92 million, making it the second largest after the United States, according to Facebook’s own data.

-Although, web users in India are aware of various social networking sites, very few of them bother to browse through sites other than Facebook.
-Not just India, in a majority of other developing economies web users are increasingly using Facebook, as social media usage timeline is slightly lagging in these states.
-In India, a majority of teens have flocked to the social media giant’s website and use it vastly for sharing stories, voice opinions, discussions, brand engagement and other activities.
+Although internet users in India are aware of various social networking sites, very few of them bother to browse through sites other than Facebook.
+Not just in India, but in a majority of other developing economies, web users are increasingly using Facebook, as the social media usage timeline is slightly lagging in these states.
+In India, a majority of teens have flocked to the social media giant’s website and use it vastly for sharing stories, voice opinions, discussions, brand engagement, and other activities.

-Facebook usage is expected to rise further in India, creating a Facebook profile, uploading it with thousands of photos, updating status or check-ins of some of the famous places of visit, posting pictures with some celebrity has become fashionable in India.
-Female users are busy changing their display and timeline picture at a rate faster than time taken to load a web page.
-Male users at the same time are busy stalking all pictures and goof them up with some meme theme and provoke discussion threads.
-Although, the younger generation is dominant, even adult groups are taking to the site due to its exciting features and to use it as a mode of remaining in touch with their children and close peers.
+Facebook usage is expected to rise further in India, creating a Facebook profile, uploading it with thousands of photos, updating status or check-ins of some of the famous places to visit, and posting pictures with some celebrities have become fashionable in India.
+Female users are busy changing their display and timeline picture at a rate faster than the time taken to load a web page.
+Male users at the same time are busy stalking all pictures and goofing them up with some meme theme and provoking discussion threads.
+Although the younger generation is dominant, even adult groups are taking to the site due to its exciting features and to use it as a mode of remaining in touch with their children and close peers.

 Male Users Dominate, Accounting For 75.6% Of The Overall User Base!

-Nearly 52% Of Facebook Users (In India) Hardly Bother To Mention Their Relationship Status!
+Nearly 52% Of Indian Facebook Users Hardly Bother To Mention Their Relationship Status!

 According to the demography of Facebook users based on their relationship status, it has been revealed that a majority of them hesitate to mention their relationship status on the networking site.
 More than 52% of Facebook users in India, which means about 48 million users hardly bother to mention their relationship status.